Micro-Influencer Marketing

 This yet again is where a platform like Statusphere with built-in fulfillment technology can help.

 Relying on the same pool of influencers for every campaign leads to stagnant content and even creator burnout.
-Consistently earning posts means regularly recruiting new creators.
+Consistently earning posts means regularly recruiting new creators and sending products to influencers eager to receive them.

 Making your influencer list more diverse means your content stays fresh and likewise you have new opportunities to get in front of niche audiences.
 It's a win-win.